Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/Managing_exits/directory_type_exit_start_heret/defining_the_functions.md

 ---

-    title: Defining  functions
+    title: "Defining  functions"
-    linkTitle: Defining functions
+    linkTitle: "Defining functions"
     weight: 360

----
-<span id="About_the_Functions"></span>This topic describes the directory exit task components and functions.
+---<span id="About_the_Functions"></span>This topic describes the directory exit task components and functions.
 A directory EXIT task comprises two modules:

 - The interface supplied